brunoabreuphd/cudafortran/README.md

 ## [memaccess](./memaccess)
 In similarity to the host (CPU) memory hierarchy, the device memory also has a structure that, if explored correctly, can yield significant performance improvements to CUDA kernels.
 The development of the codes below can be tracked on PR [#6](https://github.com/babreu-ncsa/cudafortran/pull/6).
 ### [global](./memaccess/global)
+This is a simple demonstration of how accessing contiguous (using an *offset* kernel) and non-contiguous (using a *stride* kernel) memory can impact performance.

 ### [shared](./memaccess/shared)
+CUDA thread blocks have much faster access to their local, shared memory (compared to the device's global memory).
+This folder contains two codes that show how to allocate data into these caches and how to access them.
+- [simple](./memaccess/shared/simple): this shows a few different ways on how shared memory can be employed and compares their bandwidth.
+- [transposemat](./memaccess/shared/transposemat): an application of the previous concepts where matrix tranposition achieves almost-ideal bandwidth.

 ### [mixed](./memaccess/mixed)
+Of course that, in a reallistic scenario, one will need to deal with data living and being transferred from and two both shared and global memory.
+The modern CUDA versions indeed do a very good job on managing this process efficiently.
+However, to obtain the most of performance, some tuning can be very useful.

+This folder contains an application that implements numerical derivatives using the Finite Difference method on a cubic grid.
+It is demonstrated that performance can be affected by the way the tiling decomposition (using stencils) is performed.